Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 Open the project with VSCode and select the ***deployment.ipynb*** file from the File explorer.

-First select the virtual enviroment you created as the execution kernel for this notebook.
+Then, select the virtual environment you created as the execution kernel for this notebook.

 ![](assets/JupyterNotebook.png)